tomaszj/tomaszj.github.io/_posts/2016-02-21-gitlab-and-interactive-ruby.markdown

 I'm interested in getting a list of projects and their git SSH paths.
 To do that I'm going to use the `/api/v3/projects` endpoint ([API here](http://doc.gitlab.com/ce/api/projects.html#list-projects)).
 To use the API, you have to obtain a "private token", which can be found on your Gitlab account.

 During a short test of the API, it quickly turned out that the response did not contain all the entries.
-The responses are paged (silently), so I had to collect all the pages before going any further.
+The responses are silently paged, so I had to collect all the pages before going any further.
 Paging is controlled via `page` and `per_page` query params, see [here](http://doc.gitlab.com/ce/api/#pagination):

     /api/v3/projects?page=1&per_page=100